 Citations not paid or appealed within ten (10) business days from the date of issuance, will incur additional penalties.
 Late fees will be added, a hold may be placed on class registrations, and your vehicle may be immobilized or towed from campus at your expense.
+Release of immobilizations will not be available after 9pm Monday through Friday.

 Once a citation has been placed on the vehicle, Parking and Transportation Services personnel assumes no further responsibility of notification before the late fee is added.